-The short sojourn of the Mother Road through Kansas is the shortest of any state at just 13.2 miles.
-But, don’t for a moment, discount this brief journey, as in these few short miles, there is more of the Route 66 experience than any other dozen miles on the Mother Road.
-This brief stretch of the road also provides a peek at Civil War history, the Old West, and the mining days of the tri-state area.
+The short sojourn of Route 66 through Kansas is the shortest of any state at just 13.2 miles.
+But, don’t for a moment discount this brief journey, as in these few short miles, there is more of the Route 66 experience than any other dozen miles on the Mother Road.
+This short stretch of the road also provides a peek at Civil War history, the Old West, and the mining days of the tri-state area.

-The Kansas Mother Road was completely paved in 1929 and was never bypassed by the Interstates that sidestepped so much of Route 66.
+The highway was paved entirely in 1929 and was never bypassed by the Interstates that sidestepped so much of Route 66.
 Though the road zigs and zags along section lines, the route is well-marked and easy to follow.

-In Galena you can stop and see the Howard Litch Historical and Mining Museum that exhibits the history of the mining industry and the terrible union fallout in the 1930’s, which left Galena’s streets bathed in blood..
-As you turn south on Main Street you will be on the road that was once called Red Hot Street, as the saloons and bawdy houses stayed open twenty-four hours, catering to the many miners of the area.
+In Galena, you can stop and see the Howard Litch Historical and Mining Museum that exhibits the history of the mining industry and the terrible union fallout in the 1930s, which left Galena’s streets bathed in blood.
+As you turn south on Main Street, you will be on the road that was once called Red Hot Street, as the saloons and bawdy houses stayed open 24 hours, catering to the many miners of the area.

-Old Route 66 continues on into Baxter Springs on Willow Ave., turns left on Third Street and then right onto Military Ave.
+Old Route 66 continues into Baxter Springs on Willow Avenue, turns left on Third Street, and then right onto Military Ave.
 Baxter Springs is filled with history from the Civil War and provides a great look at several Route 66 vintage buildings.